 If you’ve made this far (and actually read what’s written), kudos to you! 🙂

-You’re my man (better likely, gal)!
+You’re my man (or more likely, gal)!

 If you feel inspired to share your thoughts on this topic, feel free to write a few lines in a comment section below.